cmake-js/cmake-js/README.md

 **CMake.js** - a Node.js/io.js native addon build tool.

 Readme and tutorials are gonna be available soon.
-Until then please refer the help and take a looka at the example project sin the tests directory.
+Until then please refer the help and take a look at the example projects in the tests directory.

 Install: